mlswg/mls-protocol/draft-ietf-mls-protocol.md

 registered in case extensions add other types of signature using the same signature keys used elsewhere in MLS.

-Labels beginning with "PRIVATE:" are reserved for private use.

 Template:

 * Label: The string to be used as the `Label` parameter to `SignWithLabel`